monkeyatcomputer/bundoorascouts.org/_pages/about-us/hall-hire.md

 ## Conditions

-Hire of our hall is subject to the following conditions:
+Our hall is situated on Banyule Council land and is subject to the following conditions:

- - 18th and 21st Birthday parties and schoolies celebrations are **not permitted**.
+ - Private celebrations are **not permitted** - eg. birthday parties, schoolies, family reuninions.
- - Parties for other older children/teenage birthdays will only be an 'Approved Use' if the young person is a current member of Scouts Victoria and the function is open to a broad range of youth and adults, and has adult supervision.
+ - For-profit organisations are permitted if permittion is obtained from Banyule Council.
- - Hire for commercial and retail entities are also **not permitted**.
+ - Operating hours are Sunday to Thursday 9am to 10pm, and Friday and Saturday 9am to midnight.
- - The use does not impact on Scouting and is not contrary to Scout policy or any conditions contained in the relevant Council Lease under which Bundoora Scout Group occupies the land.
+ - The use does not impact on Scouting and is not contrary to Scout policy or any conditions contained in the Banyule Council Lease under which Bundoora Scout Group occupies the land.

 ## Enquire